 So in your quest to find your dream job, you need to know the nuances of this online search medium, which is taking the jobs market by storm and in all probability is here to stay.

 We are here to help you here with a 4-step criteria to grab a great job:

 - CONNECT NETWORK & MEET

-- Build your resume using our expert tips as outlined in the RESUME GUIDE 2018.
-To save time on formatting and design, you can use our resume builder which will cut your resume-making time by half while tripling your chances of actually getting a shortist!
+- Build your resume using our expert tips as outlined in the RESUME GUIDE 2019.
+To save time on formatting and design, you can use our resume builder which will cut your resume-making time by half while tripling your chances of actually getting a shortlist!

-- Once you are done with your resume, go to the best job search sites we have shortlisted after extensive research and sign up.
+- Once you are done with your resume, go to the job sites to post resume that we have shortlisted after extensive research and sign up.

 - Apply to your dream jobs while trying to exhaust the daily job application limit.

 - Connect with your dream company's HR and other authorities.
 Try to find out a common contact, communicate and drop in to meet your prospective employer.

 HIRATION PRO-TIP: Make sure you are not sending a generic resume across all profiles.
 Try to customize the resume (the Professional Summary section and Key Skills section before anything else) according to the requirements of the profile.